 Students attending Dixie Technical College (Dixie Tech) shall conduct themselves in a manner consistent with customary standards of employment.
 Faculty and staff of Dixie Tech are committed to providing all students a positive learning environment where employment skills can be learned in a safe atmosphere.
-Consistent with this philosophy, is the general expectations that fellow students, faculty, and staff are to be treated in a polite, respectful manner.
+Consistent with this philosophy, is the general expectation that fellow students, faculty, and staff are to be treated in a polite, respectful manner.

 Animals: Animals are not allowed in college facilities unless they are service animals.